RyanJunejo/Biodiversity-Projects/Notebooks/README.md

   A follow-up notebook that presents the results obtained from using OpenCLIP on the dataset, including detailed analysis and visualizations.

 - **rarespecies-common-taxi-nointro.ipynb**
-  An analysis focused on rare species using BioClip, excluding introductory content.
-This notebook dives directly into the evaluation metrics.
+   A comprehensive analysis of rare species data using BioClip, including both common and taxonomical names but without using the preamble "An image of".

 - **rarespecies-common-taxi.ipynb**
   A comprehensive analysis of rare species data using BioClip, including both common and taxonomical names, along with various evaluation metrics.

 - **rarespecies-common.ipynb**
-  An analysis of rare species data using BioClip that utilizes common names only, focusing on different evaluation metrics without introductory content.
+  An analysis of rare species data using BioClip that utilizes common names only, focusing on different evaluation metrics with introductory content.

 ### Other Files